EpocDotFr/yatage/docs/creator/world.rst

   - Required: **yes**
   - Allowed values: ``1``

-Although not used yet (at least in the earliest releases of YATAGE), this required attribute tells which version the world file has been written in.
+Although not used yet (at least in the earliest releases of YATAGE), this attribute tells which version the world file has been written in.
 It will allow to handle future -- inevitable -- breaking changes of the world file structure.

 .. _world-name: